• Segawa Kikunojō II in the Stone Wall (<i>Shakkyō</i> - 石橋) lion dance.

 Because of the special skills associated with performing the lion dance, Shakkyô is considered a hiraki-mono, the first piece performed by an actor after achieving a particular rank or level of experience, and emblematic of his talent and skill.

 While in most schools, the young boy and the lion are both played by a shite actor, in the Hôshô school, the boy is played by a tsure actor, and the shite only appears in the second half.
-The Hôshô school also omits the kyôgen interlude.
+The Hôshô school also omits the kyôgen interlude."

 The curatorial files from the Honolulu Museum of Art say in reference to their print of Kikunojō III by Kiyonaga: "The Shakkyo story is based on a mystical experience the Tendai priest Jakusho (d.
 1034) had during a trip to China, where he went to study Buddhism.
 Originally performed as a Nö drama, this was one of many Nö plays adopted and transformed by the Kabuki theater.
 Here, actor Segawa Kikunojö (III) is depicted performing a lion dance, wearing a peony hat over a wig of long red hair.
 He is clothed in three kimonos—black, pink and ivory.
 In each hand he holds flowering peony branches.
 Lions and peonies are traditionally associated with this play, and thus help to identify this print."